JonathanMEdwards/subtext10/doc/language.md

 - Cross-references within the tree are static.
 Links can dynamically change which items they link to, but the list containing those items is known statically, which limits the damage they can do.

 ## Base values
-Subtext provides a set of base values out of which documents can be built.
-The base values are:
+Subtext provides severl kinds of values out of which documents can be built:

-- string: a JavaScript string literal using single quotes: `'hello'`
-- number: double float using JavaScript syntax, and the special value `_number_` not equal to any other number.
+- _number_: double float using JavaScript syntax, and the special value `_number_` not equal to any other number.
+- TODO: infinite precision rationals_ - _text_: a JavaScript text literal using single quotes: `'hello'`
+- TODO: fancy text with fonts and formatting
 - `nil`, the unit value, useful in enumerations (see _Choices_)
 - TODO: date-times
 - TODO: media (MIME-typed blobs)